Powerlearnproject/se-assignment-day-2-git-and-github-Lucas-Omondi/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
     Version control is a system that records changes to files over time, enabling developers to track modifications, revert to previous states, and collaborate efficiently
+    Maintaining project integrity is one of the key benefits of version control, as it ensures that changes are systematically recorded and can be reviewed or reverted if necessary.
+It prevents data loss by storing previous versions and allows multiple developers to work simultaneously without overwriting each other’s work.
+Furthermore, it improves code quality by enabling peer reviews, automated testing, and structured collaboration.
+By supporting experimentation through branching, developers can test new features without affecting the stable version of a project.
+In essence, version control is an indispensable tool for software development, ensuring efficiency, collaboration, and long-term project stability
 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?